kdoore/CS2335-Gitbook/project-3-steps.md

 ###PlayerStats
  [PlayerStats](/class-code-examples/playerstats-final.md) Code updated 4/24/2019

-- PlayerStats.cs script must be updated so it uses code from LevelManager.
+- PlayerStats.cs script must be updated so it uses GameData UnityEvent and remove code using MiniGameManager in PlayerStats.

 ##MiniGame - New GameObjects